 Study programmes can profit from that as well: “Students who want to conduct research in relatively small studies often go to schools to study the children there.
 Afterwards, a large part of those data are never used again.
 It’s better to have students use existing data and gain measurement experience in large joint studies like the YOUth cohort study and other large-scale studies.
 We really have to start thinking about that together.”

 What is it like to stand at the wheel of such a broad and innovative research theme?
 “What makes it exciting and difficult at the same time, is that the process wasn’t always clear to me.
 Until recently, we didn’t know if we would be able to go forward, and in what form.
 We tried to motivate people to participate, but we also had to tell them: I don’t know how it’s going to turn out.
 That was sometimes complicated.”

 Kemner herself has never lacked a clear vision: the idea for the KinderKennisCentrum hub was in her mind from the very beginning.
 The path to the future may be winding, but it also presents beautiful vistas along the way: “We have a huge luxury position.
 We can actually do the things that we think are important.
 We’re building something new in an existing organisation - and it’s unique that we can make many of the important choices ourselves.

 Colleagues from all corners of Utrecht University are welcome to join the theme: “We want to expand the teams that are developing projects for the hub.
-Keep an eye on our website and the monthly newsletter, and come to our meetings.
-We’ll also be visiting all of the different faculties with Dynamics of Youth On Tour to talk about our plans, exchange ideas and meet one another.
+Keep an eye on our website and the monthly newsletter, and come to our meetings to talk about our plans, exchange ideas and meet one another.
 Join us!
 It’s exciting, and it’s the future.
 The university is changing, and we have to do it together.”